Dawn of the transformer era in speech emotion recognition: closing the valence gap: Evaluation

-The performance of speech processing is dependent on individual speaker characteristics~\citep{doddington1998sheep}.
+\emph{\textbf{Details:}} The performance of speech processing is dependent on individual speaker characteristics~\citep{doddington1998sheep}.
 This has led several prior \ac{SER} works to target personalisation to different speakers~\citep{rudovic2018personalized, triantafyllopoulos2021deep, sridhar2022unsupervised}.
 To investigate this phenomenon for transformer-based models, we examine the \emph{per-speaker performance}, where instead of computing a global \ac{CCC} value over all test set values, we compute one for each speaker.
 As discussed (\cf \cref{subsec:datasets}), the {\msppodcast} test set consists of 12902 samples from 60 speakers; however, the samples are not equally distributed across them (minimum samples: 41, maximum samples 912).
 In order to make our subsequent analysis more robust, we only keep speakers with more than 200 samples, resulting in 19 speakers.
 We use bootstrapping, where we randomly sample (with replacement) 200 samples from each speaker to compute the \ac{CCC}.
 This process is repeated 1000 times, and we report the mean value.
-The highest standard deviations of the mean \ac{CCC} across the 1000 runs are $.057$, $.061$, and $.064$ for arousal, dominance, and valence, respectively.

 Our results are presented in \cref{fig:speaker:plots}.
-For visualisation purposes, we ordered speakers based on the average \ac{CCC} value over all models and across arousal, dominance, and valence. \ac{CCC} performance varies across speakers; even for arousal, where the models reach their highest performance, there are speakers for which the models perform well ($\text{CCC} > .7$) and one, for which performance is substantially lower ($\text{CCC} < .2$).
-The situation is similar for dominance and valence.
-The CCC shows similar values for the different models, and most the speakers.
+For visualisation purposes, we ordered speakers based on the average \ac{CCC} value over all models and across arousal, dominance, and valence.
+For arousal and dominance models perform well for most speakers, and show similar performance.
 For speakers 7 and 931 all models show a low CCC, whereas for speaker 931 the {\cnn} model performs worse than the others.
 For valence, CCC values per speaker differ between models replicating the findings of \cref{fig:results}.
 The best model ({\wrobust}) performs relatively similar for most of the speaker groups and shows only a drop for speaker 7, a similar result as for valence and dominance.

 Different models broadly, but not perfectly, agree on `good' and `bad' speakers, with pairwise Spearman correlations ranging from $.960$ to $.725$ for arousal, $.972$ to $.825$ for dominance, and $.947$ to $.333$ for valence.
 This could be a manifestation of the underspecification phenomenon plaguing machine learning architectures~\citep{d2020underspecification}, as models which have similar performance on the entire test set, nevertheless behave differently across different subsets of it.